-The Sound tool lets you manage sound devices and set the sound effects.
+The Sound tool lets you manage sound devices.
 In the top part of the dialog, you can select the general output volume or turn the sound off completely.

-To open the sound settings, click Applications > System Tools > Settings > Sound.
+To open the sound settings, right-click the desktop and choose Settings.
+Now choose Sound.